Multi-step and Multi-page Forms

 Hybrid approaches

 A multi-part form built using Form Reform is not limited to the above.
-Form Reform is all about flexibility and you could, where advantageous, build a multi-part form where one or more of the above are combined to achieve your desired outcome.
+Form Reform is all about flexibility and you could, where advantageous, build a multi-part form where two or more of the above are combined to achieve your desired outcome.

 Building multi-form workflows